atomicptr/defold.nvim/README.md

 # defold.nvim

-A Neovim plugin that just works, enabling you to use Neovim as an external editor for the [Defold game engine](https://defold.com)
+Use Neovim as your external editor for the [Defold game engine](https://defold.com).

 ## Features

-- Code hot reload
+- **Code Hot-Reloading**: Instantly see code changes reflected in Defold.
-- Control Defold using Neovim user commands
+- **Defold Control via Neovim**: Execute Defold commands directly from Neovim using custom user commands.
-- Inject Defold API annotations to the Neovim LSP
+- **LSP Integration**: Leverage Defold API annotations within Neovim's Language Server Protocol
-- Add support for Defolds various file formats
+- **File Format Support**: Seamlessly work with Defold's diverse range of file formats.

 ## System Requirements

-- Linux (might work on macOS, untested)
-- ``curl``
-- ``lsof`` or ``ss``
+This plugin is designed for Linux environments, though it might function on macOS (untested).
+You'll also need curl and either lsof or ss installed on your system.

 ## Install

-### Lazy
+### Lazy.nvim

 ```lua
 {